nios-students/docs/wiki/Exams-Assignments.md

 - **Block-2 October:** 2nd week of September

-# IMP Related links:
+## IMP Related links:
 1. This is where you will get your [FA, SA, And Exam hall ticket, 1 or 2 week before](https://sdmis.nios.ac.in/search/fa-hall-ticket)
 2. How TO make THE Practical file?
 SOlved Practicals? - [Click HERE](/wiki/howto-rec-book.md)
 3. Read Other students Practical Exam experience, to learn more - [Click Here](https://www.reddit.com/r/Nios_unofficial/comments/1ner92o/prmegathread_oct_2025_nios_practicals_stream_1/)

-# PE (Public Examination)
+## PE (Public Examination)

 - The Public Examinations(theory exam) are held **twice** a year in the months of April-May and October-November.
 Eligibility criteria for writing PE: all students admitted under **stream 1 & 2** can pay the exam fees and appear for the exam.
 [How to pay exam fees?](https://drive.google.com/file/d/1SQAL7MZbkI2XUnyTSU0Nl0RbVB82HXKF/view?usp=drivesdk)

 - IF you gave exam in April or oct and if you failed, got low marks , then you can give exam again in oct or april, you just pay exam fees which opens after your result.
-TMA, FA and SA pcp marks carry forward, if you want you can give practicals exam again!
+TMA, FA and SA pcp marks carry forward, if you want you can give practicals exam again too with theory!

 - STREAM 3,4 (ODE) can't give Public exam, they can only give ODE in JAN TO March or July to  Sept

 > Please note that **students of stream 2 pay exam fees for first exam while taking admission, but later if they want to give exam again they will have to pay exam fees.**

-# ODE (NIOS Improvement Exam)
+## ODE (NIOS Improvement Exam)
 - [Read Full NIOS ODE Information](/wiki/Full%20ODE%20Information.md)